 Straub Plastic Surgery specializes in liposuction and body contouring.
 After a private, complimentary consultation, we can assess if liposuction will be the most effective and safest choice to achieve your goals.
-We offer three liposuction techniques, but the final choice of treatment will depend on your body contour, your medical health and your lifestyle goals.
+The final choice of treatment will depend on your body contour, your medical health and your lifestyle goals.

 Typically, the procedure involves multiple small incisions and a suction tube from 6 to 12 inches in length passed through an opening into the area of fatty tissue.
 The suction tube (cannula) is connected to a high-volume suction apparatus, and the fat tissue withdrawn.
 The removal of the fatty tissue is done in an evenly spaced pattern.
 This allows the overlying skin and subcutaneous tissue blanket to "settle" so that the fullness or bulge of the fat is recontoured.
 There is a limited amount of improvement that can occur, but in the well-chosen case, this can produce a nice correction.

 The small incisions are closed with sutures and a compressive dressing or garment is placed about the suctioned area.
 This is done either with an elasticized tape or with an elastic bandage wrapping or even, in some, a corset-type of dressing.
 The compressive dressing is worn for a few weeks or longer.

 Will the liposuction procedure result in permanent scarring?

 Since the incisions are short, an unsightly scar is uncommon.
 All incisions produce scars, but those associated with this surgery usually are not a major issue.